arzoo14/PCP-books/docs/UAG/TimeSeriesQuerying.rst

 Other rules for arithmetic expressions:

-1. if both operands have the semantics of a counter, then only addition and subtraction are allowed
+1. If both operands have the semantics of a counter, then only addition and subtraction are allowed.
-2. if the left operand is a counter and the right operand is not, then only multiplication or division are allowed
+2. If the left operand is a counter and the right operand is not, then only multiplication or division are allowed
-3. if the left operand is not a counter and the right operand is a counter, then only multiplication is allowed.
+3. If the left operand is not a counter and the right operand is a counter, then only multiplication is allowed.
-4. addition and subtraction - the dimensions of the result are the same as the dimensions of the operands.
+4. Addition and subtraction - the dimensions of the result are the same as the dimensions of the operands.
-5. multiplication - the dimensions of the result are the sum of the dimensions of the operands.
+5. Multiplication - the dimensions of the result are the sum of the dimensions of the operands.
-6. division - the dimensions of the result are the difference of the dimensions of the operands.
+6. Division - the dimensions of the result are the difference of the dimensions of the operands.

 Functions
 ===========